nanotart/README/README.md

 Hi everybody, 👋

 My name is Sedong Hwang and I am a current junior at Brown University.
-I love solving complex problems, experimenting with frontend development, and building tools.
+I love solving complex problems, experimenting with frontend development, and building tools!
 Down below is more information about me:

 - 🎯 Working on several side projects
 - 🌱 Looking for a summer 2023 internship in small startups or established companies :)